 Spring: kale, chard, radishes, turnips, lettuce, kohlrabi, spring onions, green garlic, spinach, arugula, beets, carrots, cabbage, peas and herbs.

 Summer: summer squash, cucumbers, tomatoes, cherry tomatoes, garlic, potatoes, green beans, eggplant, sweet peppers, hot peppers, leeks, and onions.

 Fall: Kale, chard, collards, Brussels sprouts, green beans, peas, beets, turnips, winter squash, sweet potatoes, peppers, lettuce, celeriac, parsnips, Asian greens, cabbage, broccoli and kohlrabi.

 5. How does it work?

 Basically, your season will be like this:

-Anytime between now and June 1: Choose which share fits your family the best and make a full payment by June.
+Anytime between now and the start of the season: Choose which share fits your family the best and make a full payment by June 1.

 First week of June through Last week of October: come to the farm on Monday, between 2:00 and 7:00 pm each week to pick up your portion of the week’s harvest; your share.
 The pickup center is on the farm, and depending on how involved you want to be in the process, pickup time is also the time to harvest any of the “you-pick-it” vegetables like peas, beans or cherry tomatoes, if available and if you choose to do that.